symfony/symfony-docs/quick_tour/the_controller.rst

 .. tip::

-    For readability, passwords are stored in clear in this simple configuration, but using any hashing algorithm is a matter of tweaking the ``encoders`` section.
+    For readability, passwords are stored in clear text in this simple configuration, but you can use any hashing algorithm by tweaking the ``encoders`` section.

 Going to the ``http://localhost/Symfony/web/app_dev.php/demo/secured/hello``